 Practice balance when roller skating.

 If you want to improve your balancing skills, try roller skating.
-You need to exercise your lower body and core to maintain good posture when rolling forward and backward.
+You need to exercise your lower body and core to maintain good forward and backward posture.

 Roller skating for better heart health

 According to the American Heart Association, a heart attack is one of the top three causes of mortality in the US.
-Approximately 787,000 deaths a year are attributed to heart failure, stroke, and coronary artery diseases.
+Approximately 787,000 deaths yearly are attributed to heart failure, stroke, and coronary artery diseases.

 If you’re looking for ways to get fit, consider participating in some popular physical activity forms.
 They include rollerskating.